The Young Adult Leadership Council

 Also, they embarked on a letter writing campaign to members of the Senate HELP Committee, advocating for early intervention programs like EASA and support services for youth experiencing mental health challenges.
 Read some of their incredible stories.

 They also created a hand-out with insight and advice on how to support teens and young adults experiencing psychosis.

 If you're a young adult, participating is a great opportunity!
 On the Young Adult Leadership Council, you get to work with peers on creative projects.
 It will allow you to begin networking with other advisory groups and get involved with what you are interested in.
 There is an hourly stipend and travel reimbursements.
-If interested, fill out the application and send it to Christina Wall, Young Adult Participation Coordinator, at email@example.com
+If interested, fill out the application and send it to Michelle Owens, Young Adult Engagement Specialist, at email@example.com.

 As a member of the Council you gain great volunteer experience to build a resume.
 It could be a gateway to a job as well; the Council has had several job openings presented to them.
 The Council is always looking for new people, ideas, and projects.
 Join us and share what you have to offer!